OpenMDAO/OpenMDAO/openmdao/docs/examples/betz_limit/betz.rst

 .. _`betz_limit_tutorial`:

-Optimizing an Actuator Disk Model to find Betz Limit for Wind Turbines
+Optimizing an Actuator Disk Model to Find Betz Limit for Wind Turbines
 =========================================================================

 The Betz limit is the theoretical maximum maximum amount of kinetic energy that a wind turbine can extract